terrytsang/woocommerce-fb-share-like-button/README.md

 woocommerce-fb-share-like-button
 ================================

-A WooCommerce plugin that implements facebook share and like button on product page.
+A wordpress WooCommerce plugin that implements facebook share and like button on product page.

 Description
 -----------